RankMerging: A supervised learning-to-rank framework to predict links in large social network: Experiments

 \subsection{Benchmarks for comparison}

-In order to assess the efficiency of \textit{RankMerging}, we compare its performances to existing techniques.
-First, we compare to the various unsupervised metrics described above.
-We also compare to classic supervised techniques for classification tasks.
-We restricted ourselves to several computationally efficient methods, namely nearest neighbors (\textit{NN}), classification trees (\textit{CT}) and \textit{AdaBoost} (\textit{AB}).
+In order to assess the efficiency of \textit{RankMerging}, we compare its performances to existing techniques. \begin{itemize} \item[$ \bullet $] We first compare to the various unsupervised rankings described in Section~\ref{sec:unsupervised}. \item[$ \bullet $] We also compare to classic supervised techniques for classification tasks.
+As stated in~\cite{al2006link}, there are a lot of such methods available, which performances are usually comparable.
+Because of the number of items to be classified, we restricted ourselves to several computationally efficient methods, namely $k$ nearest neighbors (\textit{NN}), decision trees (also known as classification trees \textit{CT}) and \textit{AdaBoost} (\textit{AB})\footnote{We used a version of \textit{AdaBoost} which combines the results of several pruned classification trees.}.
+The learning features used for the classification task are the unsupervised ranks of the pairs.
 We have used implementations from Python scikit learn toolkit\footnote{\url{http://scikit-learn.org/} , for more details, see~\cite{scikit-learn}.}.
-These techniques are not specifically designed for ranking tasks, so we obtain different points in the precision-recall space varying the algorithms parameters, respectively the number of neighbors (\textit{NN}), the minimum size of a leaf (\textit{CT}), and the number of trees (\textit{AB}).
-We recall that usual supervised learning-to-rank techniques are not available in our case.
+Note that these techniques are not specifically designed for link prediction tasks.
+As a consequence, there is no obvious way of controlling the number of predictions.
+We obtain several points in the precision-recall space by varying the algorithms parameters, respectively the number of neighbors $k$ with \textit{NN}, the minimum size of a leaf with \textit{CT}, and the number of pruned trees with \textit{AB}. \item[$ \bullet $] Finally, we compare our results to a supervised learning-to-rank technique.
+We underline that most of the classic techniques are not available here, as the rankings considered have so many items that it not conceivable to use a method which complexity is worse than linear or linearithmic.
+For example, methods based on the pairwise comparison of rankings, are not available here.
+We use the \textit{weighted Borda} method proposed in~\cite{pujari2012supervised}, which follows the same principle as the unsupervised Borda method, except for the fact that the input rankings are weighted according to their level of performance on a training set. {\modif Several weighting schemes are proposed in that article, and we use the \textit{maximization of precision}, in which weights are proportional to the precision of the predictions related to the input rankings.} We do not use the local Kemeny and supervised Kemeny methods either~\citep{subbian2011supervised}, because even if the merging process is presented as a linearithmic function of the size of the rankings, the whole procedure is actually quadratic as there is a preliminary pairwise score computation. \end{itemize}